vermaph/04-Projects/README.md

 Hello there visitor.

-* This is my repository for all the assignments and homeworks submitted towards my degree "Business Analytics" from University of Cincinnati for the academic session 2017 - 18.
-This is still a work in progress and also doesn't contain all of them as some got lost here and there
+* This is my repository for all the work I have coded in R (upcoming Python) in last 1 year.
+It includes assignment submissions for different courses I have undertaken towards my degree "Master of Science - Business Analytics"

-* This repository is most useful for someone who wants to evaluate my way/style of writing codes for a recruitment
+* This repository is most useful for a recruiter who wants to evaluate my way/style of writing codes

-* You would also like to checkout my Rpubs profile: https://rpubs.com/vermaph
+* You would also like to checkout my Rpubs profile: https://rpubs.com/vermaph & Tableau public profile: https://public.tableau.com/profile/piyush.verma#!/

-* The different submissions have been put under folders for different subjects

 * Very soon, I will be adding codes for some of my pet projects

-* All the submission codes are written in R
+Have a great day !!